lsaint/python-docx-oss/README.md

 More information is available in the [python-docx-oss documentation](https://python-docx-oss.readthedocs.io/en/latest/)

+### Donation

+If you find this project useful, please consider donating to support its continued development: [https://lsaint.github.io/donation/](https://lsaint.github.io/donation/)

 This project is based on the original work by [Steve Canny](https://github.com/scanny) and has been modified by [Ethan St. Lee](https://github.com/lsaint).